 Student will complete at least 12 hours of direct client contact with a consistent client group at one of the approved practicum sites.
 Continued development of documentation and verbal reporting skills as well as in-class intervention presentations/critiques.
 Adherence to AMTA Standards of Practice, Code of Ethics and HIPAA regulations will be stressed in this faculty-supervised experience.
-Semesters Offered: Offered fall semester.

-MUC 358 - Music Therapy Practicum 3, 1 credit hour
+MUC 358X - Music Therapy Practicum 3, 1 credit hour